 11. Make pie-crusts with unsaturated oils instead of butter or solid fats.
 Top desserts with fat-free frozen yogurt or whipped evaporated skim milk.
 Or better yet, use fresh fruits!

-12. For your appetizers, look for recipes using fresh or roasted vegetables, fruits, lean meats, whole-grain/whole-wheat breads and fat-free/reduced-fat cheeses.
+12. For your appetizers, look for recipes at The Produce Moms website using fresh or roasted vegetables, fruits, lean meats, whole-grain/whole-wheat breads and fat-free/reduced-fat cheeses.